lurchmath/lde/docs/phase4-modification.md

    run the `updateConnections()` function in every IM in the Input Tree, in an unspecified order, and then call a callback.
 (This function is asynchronous.)

+The remainder of this section is efficiency improvements.
+Consequently, they can be deferred until later in the project, and can even be considered optional if we notice no performance problems without implementing them.
+If you wish to skip them for now, simply jump to the last few tasks in this section, about unit tests and documentation.

  * [ ] Extend the unit tests of the LDE to test this new function.
 This will require creating some dummy subclasses of `InputModifier` that implement `updateConnections()` in various ways.